balena-io-experimental/inkyshot/README.md

 The quote api has several quote categories available.
 Use the `QOD_CATEGORY` environment variable to change the type of quote retreived.
 Available categories: `inspire` (default), `management`, `sports`, `life`, `funny`, `love`, `art`, `students`.

+### Colour mode

+By default, the quote of the day (or message override) will be displayed in colour: red and yellow for the Red and Yellow Inkyphat displays respectively, or grey for the black & white Inkyphat.
+The author of the quote is always displayed in black.

+However, if you would like to revert to all the text on the display being black, you can set the environment variable `BLACK_ONLY` to 1.

 ### Font

 There are a few fonts built in that you can try.
 The default is `AmaticSC`, but you can use the `FONT` variable and set it to any of: `FredokaOne`, `HankenGrotesk`, `Intuitive`, `SourceSerifPro`, `SourceSansPro`, `Caladea`, `Roboto` and `Grand9KPixel`.
 You're welcome to PR more options into the project!